Nobody likes paying taxes, but everybody must do them annually.

 Use estate and gift tax exemptions

 Estate and gift taxes are a set of federal taxes in which a transfer of wealth occurs.
-Both share the same lifetime exemption amount and rate; the main difference is when the transfer is made.
+Both share the same lifetime exemption amount and rate; the main difference is when the transfer takes place.
 For estate tax, the transfer of the decedent’s property is upon death.
 On the other hand, a gift tax is a transfer made during your lifetime.

 In 2017, Congress temporarily doubled estate and gift deductions until the end of 2025.
 From the $5.28 million individual limit in 2017, the exemption was lifted to $11.7 million per individual in 2021.

 After death, a person’s assets become the property of their estate, from jewelry and artwork to buildings and stocks.
-If the decedent’s gross estate value exceeds $11.7 million in 2021, it’ll be taxed at a 40% rate.
+If the decedent’s gross estate value exceeds $11.7 million in 2021, the IRS will tax it at a 40% rate.

 Most people who take advantage of estate tax set up long-term trusts, allowing them to pass down generational wealth.
-If the wealth doesn’t meet the limit, it won’t be taxed as a gift.
+If the wealth doesn’t meet the limit, the IRS won’t tax it as a gift.
 Additionally, it also won’t be subject to estate tax when the money comes out.

 The annual gift tax exclusion for 2021 is $15,000 per recipient.
 It means that you can be free of gift taxes if you give anyone—a friend, relative, or stranger—assets that amount up to $15,000 a year.
 However, remember that these annual gifts aren’t income tax-deductible, and when you receive gifts, they aren’t counted as income.